Polistirol/Curves/README.md

     - [Concident points](#concident-points)

 # How to use
-Simply clone curves.py from this repository into your poject folder and import Curves using:
+Simply clone curves.py from this repository into your project folder and import Curves using:
     from curves import Curves

 ## Example